 Secure login information for your instances using key pairs (AWS stores the public key, and you store the private key in a secure place)

 Storage volumes for temporary data that's deleted when you stop or terminate your instance, known as instance store volumes

 Persistent storage volumes for your data using Amazon Elastic Block Store (Amazon EBS), known as Amazon EBS volumes

 Multiple physical locations for your resources, such as instances and Amazon EBS volumes, known as regions and Availability Zones

 A firewall that enables you to specify the protocols, ports, and source IP ranges that can reach your instances using security groups

-Static IP addresses for dynamic cloud computing, known as Elastic IP addresses
+Static IPv4 addresses for dynamic cloud computing, known as Elastic IP addresses

 Metadata, known as tags, that you can create and assign to your Amazon EC2 resources